Zaha Hadid: Sky Park Residence I, II, III, IV, Bratislava, Slovakia (2016–2024)

 Four identical 31-storey residential towers measuring 105 metres (355 ft) tall, in the Sky Park complex neighbouring Bratislava city centre.
 Although the project was presented in 2010, the construction on the project began in December 2016.
 The construction of the Sky Park Residence I, II and III was completed in 2020 and the construction of the fourth residential tower started in 2021 and was completed in 2024.
 All four towers housing 1,048 apartments.

 KAFD Station, Riyadh, Saudi Arabia (2014–2024)

 A 7-story, 20,434 sq. meter King Abdullah Financial District Metro Station in Riyadh, Saudi Arabia opened in December 2024.

-Central Bank of Iraq Tower, Baghdad, Iraq (2018–incomplete)
+Central Bank of Iraq Tower, Baghdad, Iraq (2018–2025)

 In May 2010, the Central bank of Iraq (CBI) had commissioned Hadid to design the new headquarters.
 Although the project was presented in 2011, the construction on the project only began in late 2018 and it is scheduled to be completed in 2025.
 Central Bank of Iraq Tower will serve as the new headquarters for the Central bank of Iraq.
 It also features VIP entrance, visitor entrance, main lobby, museums, personnel entrance, energy center, public area, personnel facility, cash management area, data center, security center and landscaping areas.